-Let's say you are in a band who just played the best show of your career.
+Let's say you are in a band that just played the best show of your career.
 The venue was packed, the people were fun, and the location was perfect.
 Naturally, you probably would like to play there again.

-When you inevitably post your great action shot of jumping on stage with the guitar over your head, why not take the venue's instagram handle in that post?
+When you inevitably post your great action shot of jumping on stage with the guitar over your head, why not take the venue's Instagram handle in that post?
 Then create a story and include a hashtag targeting that venue?

 Did you open for a bigger band you'd like to play with again?
 Post a video of a song from their set, tell your fans to follow them, and why you enjoyed sharing the stage with them.
 This is a simple, yet powerful, way to build positive relationships within your music community.

 Important tip: Make sure to do your due diligence and check that you are tagging the correct artist or venue.
-Taking the a minute to visit their page and gather the correct Instagram handle could save you a lot of headaches later.
+Taking a minute to visit their page and gather the correct Instagram handle could save you a lot of headaches later.

 Start Rapidly Growing Your Instagram Following Today

 There you have it.
 Our 12 Tips for Musicians and Music Producers on Instagram.
 If this article interested you, check out our blog discussing marketing strategies for audio engineers.

 While these tips aren't necessarily exclusive to the music industry, we wanted to frame them in a particular way to help you understand how you could gather the most use of this great and growing social media platform.